NeuroDiffGym/neurodiffeq/paper/paper.md

 element method (FEM) as well as spectral methods such as the Fourier-spectral method.
 These classical methods have been studied in detail and much is known about their convergence properties.
 Moreover, highly optimized codes exist for solving differential equations of practical interest with these techniques[@seefeldt2017drekar][@smith2017phasta].
 While these methods are efficient and well-studied, their expressibility is limited by their function representation.
-For example, piecewise linear finite element methods represent complex dynamics as piecewise linear functions.
-Mesh adaptivity can provide more fidelity for complicated physics but terms involving higher-order derivatives are still neglected.
-This difficulty can be offset to some degree by increasing the order of the basis, but the piecewise nature of the expansion does ultimately lead to non-differentiability at element boundaries.
-Fourier-spectral methods are very high-order methods with excellent convergence properties, but they suffer from limited expressibility near domain boundaries.

 Artificial neural networks (ANN) are a framework of machine learning algorithms that use a collection of connected units to learn function mappings.
 The most basic form of ANNs, multilayer perceptrons, have been proven to be universal function approximators